Hc1023/sc-notebooks/docs/method.md

 The normalization to produce the feature vectors of the cells is a combination of both the row normalization and the column normalization.
 The row normalization reduces the impact of contigs' contribution disparity to different cells.
 And the column normalization reduces the bias in the dissimilarity estimation of the cells, i.e. distances of the cells' contig abundance vectors.
 The normalization and distance computation are with respect to the 2-norm.

-A hierarchical clustering is performed to the distance matrix of the normalized data, using complete linkage method with a 1.4 cut-off value for splitting the dendrogram, which is chosen by looking into our previous results split using human effort with the help of elbow method and plotting the distance matrix.
+A hierarchical clustering is performed to the distance matrix of the normalized data, using complete linkage method with a 1.4 cutoff value for splitting the dendrogram, which is chosen by looking into our previous results split using human effort with the help of elbow method and plotting the distance matrix.

-> The justification of this 1.4 cut-off value refer to the following link:
+> The justification of this 1.4 cutoff value refer to the following link:
 >
 > https://github.com/celestialphineas/sc-notebooks/blob/master/splitting-groups.pdf